kfjahnke/envutil/README.md

 map, and any image file with 1:6 aspect ratio will be accepted as a cubemap.
 See --6 for a way to load a cubemap from six separate cube face image files.

+## --cbmfov ANGLE        horiziontal field of view of cubemap input (in degrees)

+If the environment given as input is a cubemap, you can specify the horizontal field of view of the cube face images with this parameter.
+The default is precisely ninety degrees, but values greate than ninety are allowed as well.
+You can create such wider-angle cubemaps by passing --hfov greater than ninety when creating a cubemap with extract.

 ## --output OUTPUT       output file name (mandatory)

 The output will be stored under this name.
 See --6 for a way to store cubemaps